MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 * Share the collection of [Microsoft Teams training videos](https://support.microsoft.com/office/overview-of-teams-and-channels-c3d63c10-77d5-4204-a566-53ddcf723b46?wt.mc_id=otc_microsoft_teams) that help employees best use Teams, including how to experience all of the features of Channels.
 * Learn tips and tricks on LinkedIn Learning, such as the [weekly Teams Tips video](https://www.linkedin.com/learning/microsoft-teams-tips-weekly/learn-tips-for-mastering-microsoft-teams?u=3322), to help employees master Teams and stay current on the latest Teams features and improvements.

-For best practices and how to host informal gatherings with Teams, see [Best practices for community connectivity](../tutorials/gm-connectivity.md).
+For more best practices and how to host informal gatherings with Teams, see [Best practices for community connectivity](../tutorials/gm-connectivity.md).

 ## Related topics